networkwithoutborders/Long-Range-Surveillance/README.md

 ## Work under Progress

-1. Enabling IP Camera based API for better monitoring and control
+1. Enabling IP Camera in-built modules for better monitoring and control
 2. Automatic detection of the connected surveillance devices to be enabled as a list

 ## Help Required

 1. Need to modify ```deturbulence()``` and ```endeturbulence()``` for webcamera / live input feed
-2. Turbulence mitigation should be followed by object detection method automatically in real-time without any / minimal lag
+2. Object detection must be processed after turbulence mitigaiton in real time without any / minimal lag
-3. Need to pass value of slider dynamically to ```objdetect()```
+3. Need to pass value of slider dynamically / automatically based on ground-truth to ```objdetect()```
 4. Need to fit the  ```imshow('result', frame)``` inside the GUI (instead of pop up)

 ## References